cviper13/mi-essential-guide/README.md

 | 100 kg+   | 55-65          |

 > [!WARNING]
+> Please ensure to monitor tire pressure regularly if you use tubed tires.
+Operating with insufficient pressure may lead to damage of the inner tube.

+> [!WARNING]
 > Caution is advised for riders above 100 kg due to increased risk of puncture.

 > [!NOTE]